markd2/MarkDnD/ThirdAdventure/ruins-kobold-floor.md

   - shoots nervous look at area 9
   - She's mean.
 She'll make a good King Torg (ALL HAIL KING TORG)

 ### Clearning of the level

 * While talking to Leader Flunkins for a while, someone will come up
   - looks frightend
   - everyone knows that Kobolds are too stupid to be frightened of anything
   - "hey chunk?  uh... you need to see something downstairs"
+  - "please be excusing me"
   - goes down with a sychophant or two

-* 10 minutes later
+* 10-20 minutes later
   - hear a scream from downstairs
   - see the sycophants hightailing it down the hall, still screaming
-  - Chunk's frightened
+  - Chunk is visibly terrified
-  - "We... gotta get out of here now.
+  - "Kobolds. we leave.  now.
 EVERYONE LET'S GO!"
     - still a cacophony
   - "EVERYONE LET'S GO.
 SCREW KING TORG!"
     - sielnce
     - EVERYONE OUT.
 SCREW KING TORG!
   - and the place clears out in 30 seconds
-  -eerily quiet...
+  - eerily quiet...